JKlause/career-week-code-challenges/code-challenges/oops-file/README.md

 CHUNKS
-1. write function using fs.readdir(path) that takes a directory, and returns an array of all the files in that directory
+1. write function using fs.readdir(path) that takes a directory, and returns an array of all the files in that directory.... must remove after .

 2. write a function using fs.stat that takes a path for a file and gets the last time that file was modified